iter8-tools/iter8/doc_files/iter8_tekton_task.md

 It will therefore be necessary to define a `PipelineResource` that identifies the git project in addition to a `Task`.
 Finally, a `TaskRun` can be defined that executes the task.

-The YAML files used in this tutorial are in [this repository](https://github.com/iter8-tools/docs).
-Clone it:
+The YAML files used in this tutorial are [here](https://github.com/iter8-tools/docs/tree/master/doc_files/tekton).

-    git clone git@github.com:iter8-tools/docs.git

 ### 1. Create a PipelineResource

-We start by defining a `PipelineResource` to the git project for the Bookinfo reviews service.
+We start by defining a `PipelineResource` that identifies the git project for the Bookinfo reviews service.
 You can reference the project we created from [the Istio source](https://github.com/istio/istio/tree/master/samples/bookinfo/src/reviews) or you can duplicate it to make changes.
 In this case, if authorization is necessary, see the Tekton documentation for [Authentication](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md).
 You can reference the project [bookinfoapp-reviews](https://github.com/iter8-tools/bookinfoapp-reviews) or duplicate it to make changes.

     apiVersion: tekton.dev/v1alpha1